 - To defeat Shuma-Gorath, Doctor Strange absorbs a portion of his power.
 Once Shuma-Gorath is dead, Strange knows he will become Shuma in turn, so he kills himself.
 (He survives, devoid of any memory or sense of self — his ally Kaluu manages to bring him back to reality).

-- Dark Phoenix Saga —- Jean Grey commits suicide to prevent becoming Dark Phoenix again, and to stop the Shiar from destroying the world.
-(It depends on the interpretation of the story — retcons make this story a mess/)
+- The Dark Phoenix Saga: Jean Grey kills herself to prevent becoming Dark Phoenix again, and to stop the Shiar from destroying the world (it depends on the interpretation of the story — retcons make this a mess).

 - At the end of Superior Spider-Man, Doc Ock comes to realize that, despite his incredible genius, his arrogance and overcompensation of it was why he was failing.
 He comes to realize that the true Superior Spider-Man was Peter Parker all along and, after begging him to rescue the kidnapped Anna Maria, erases his own memory, and thus taking the last bit of his life out, so Peter can go in without any distractions.